A Missing IDE Feature

 The second component of the feature is that folded is a default state.
 It is not a fold method bodies action.
 It is a setting that ensures that, whenever you visit a new file, bodies are folded by default.
 To make this work, the editor should be smart to seamlessly unfold specific function when appropriate.
 For example, if you go to definition to a function, that function should get unfolded, while the surrounding code should remail folded.

 Now that I have explained how the feature works, I will not try to motivate it.
 I think it is pretty obvious how awesome this actually is.
 Code is read more often than written, and this is one of the best multipliers for readability.
 Most of the code is in method bodies, but most important code is in function signatures.
 Folding bodies auto-magically hide the 80% of boring code, leaving the most important 20%.
-It was in 2018 when I last the IDE (IntelliJ) which has this implemented properly, and Ive been missing this function ever since!
+It was in 2018 when I last used an IDE (IntelliJ) which has this implemented properly, and Ive been missing this function ever since!

 You might also be wondering whether it is the same feature as the Outline, that special UI which shows a graphical, hierarchical table of contents of the file.
 It is true that outline and fold-bodies-by-default attack the same issue.
 But Id argue that folding solves it better.
 This is an instance of a common pattern.
 In a smart editor, it is often possible to implement any given feature either by lowering it to plain text, or by creating a dedicated GUI.
 And the lowering approach almost always wins, because it gets to re-use all existing functionality for free.
 For example, the folding approach trivially gives you an ability to move a bunch of functions from one impl block to the other by selecting them with Shift + Down, cutting with Ctrl + X and pasting with Ctrl + V.